Erastova-group/ClayCode/docs/userguide.md

 ## Clay Composition

-The file in .CSV format containing the reduced unit cell structure, including partial atomic ocupancies, charge balancing ions and layer charges for each clay listed.
+The file in .CSV format containing the reduced unit cell structure, including partial atomic occupancies, charge balancing ions and layer charges for each clay listed.

 See full details in the [Input files: CSV](CSV.md)

-It is also possible to supply clay compossioton within the [.YAML](YAML.md) input only.
+It is also possible to supply clay composition within the [.YAML](YAML.md) input only.
 See [Pyrophyllite](pyr.md) as an example